Jafea7/ctbrec-kasm/README.md

 CTBRec will start when the container starts, (there's a delay of 10 seconds), access via your browser at `https://<ip>:<port>` with username `kasm_user`, password `whatever you set above`.

+Occassionally the CTBRec interface will not open even though it is running, open a Terminal, `ps ax | grep java` to get the running process, then `kill <pid>` to terminate.
+You can then run CTBRec via the desktop icon.

 **NOTE:** CTBRec **will not** auto-start for the ARM64 container.

 For example, using the settings in the `docker-compose.yml` above for a container on the local machine: